emutos/manual/usermanual/docs/index.md

 #### Hard or Floppy Drive

 Installation on Atari hardware can be as simple as putting the right file in the right place.
-The existing operating system, typically TOS, boots, and as part of its boot process, executes whatever it finds in ``c:\auto``.
-The prg version of EmuTOS provides an executable, ``emutos*.prg``, which you can copy into ``c:\auto``.
+The existing operating system, typically TOS, boots, and as part of its boot process, executes whatever it finds in ``C:\AUTO``.
+The prg version of EmuTOS provides an executable, ``emutos*.prg``, which you can copy into ``C:\AUTO``.
+Or you can put it any place convenient, and launch it at will.

 The floppy version of EmuTOS provides a floppy disk image with a hidden ``.sys`` file in its root directory.

 This is slower than booting from [ROM](#rom) and uses main memory, so use it to try EmuTOS (or a new version of EmuTOS).